 The fishing today is marginal at best.
 The flow jumped to 3300 cfs last night and the visibility pretty much went to hell.
 I wouldn’t say it is totally blown out but personally I wouldn’t waste my time on it.
 High temps. in the next few days are to be in the low 50’s so it should improve then.

 That psycho pheasant is still in the Maidenrock area.
-Yesterday while we were doing a shuttle there he actually came chasing after the van.
-When we sped up faster than … Continue reading
+Yesterday while we were doing a shuttle there he actually came chasing after … Continue reading

 Doug’s dad with a measured 25 incher.